tomekcz8/ForestGroup/README.md

 Hi, I'm Tomek and this is my first independent webside.

-This project come from online course MMC School.
+This project come frome online course MMC School.

-I hed mockup and some requirements.
+I had mockup and some requirements.

-In this project I used html, sass an javaScript.
+In this project I used it html, sass an javaScript.